2015 Azerbaijani parliamentary election

 Parliamentary elections were held in Azerbaijan on 1 November 2015.
 The result was a victory for the ruling New Azerbaijan Party, which won 69 of the 125 seats in the National Assembly amidst an opposition boycott.

 Electoral system

 The 125 members of the National Assembly were elected in single-member constituencies using the first-past-the-post system.

 Campaign

-The elections were boycotted by the major opposition parties, including Musavat, who accused the government of "massive violations".
+The elections were boycotted by the main opposition parties, including Musavat, which accused the government of "massive violations".

 Results

 The results in constituency 90 (Agdash) were annulled due to irregularities after an appeal by two candidates; independent candidate Chingiz Asadullayev had been in the lead.